paalbra/zabbix-simple/README.md

 Run post-init.
 You may change the default password with the `--new-password` parameter.

+Beware that this might hang if ran very soon after the pod starts.
+Wait a bit longer.

 ```
 python3 post-init.py http://localhost:8080 Admin --password zabbix --new-password zabbix
 ```